 What is the Community Advisory Team or “CAT”?

-Community Advisory Team (CAT) is a group of individuals who will bring voices and perspectives from the full range of affinity groups and neighborhoods living, working, and investing along the Red Line transit corridor.
-The CAT will serve as a vital link between the Maryland Transit Administration’s Red Line team and the diverse communities of the greater Baltimore region.
+The Community Advisory Team (CAT) is a group of individuals who are bringing voices and perspectives from the full range of affinity groups and neighborhoods living, working, and investing along the Red Line transit corridor.
+The CAT serves as a vital link between the Maryland Transit Administration’s Red Line team and the diverse communities of the greater Baltimore region.
+The CAT members were selected based on criteria including representing underserved communities, geographic diversity, and commitment and interest in the Red Line.
+A CAT kickoff meeting took place in June, 2024 and quarterly meetings have followed.

 What is the CAT’s role?